funchatcam/FCC-DJBot/README.md

 It is recommended to have a Spotify Premium account for the best experience.

+#### Requirements

+The FCC.dll is required for chat client functionality.
+This can be downloaded here: https://github.com/funchatcam/FCCAPI-NET/releases

 #### Commands:

 !play - Keys up & starts playback the current queued playlist or song in Spotify.<br>